AndreaDev3D/Trading-KillerBot/README.md

 > Vendi e pentiti.

-##### disclaimere : This Bot is intended to be used as is and does not guarantee any particular outcome or profit of any kind.
+##### disclaimere : This Bot library is intended to be used as is and does not guarantee any particular outcome or profit of any kind.
 Use it at your own risk!